acceleratedscience/open-ad-toolkit/docs/output/markdown/base-concepts.md

 ---
 title: Base Concepts
-layout: home
+layout: default
-nav_order: 3
+nav_order: 4
 ---

 <!--

 DO NOT EDIT
 -----------
-This file auto-generated.
+This file is auto-generated.
 To update it, consult instructions: https://github.com/acceleratedscience/open-ad-toolkit/tree/main/docs